 Founded by entrepreneurs Michael and Carlton Guthrie, Detroit Chassis is part of the SPECTRA group of companies.
 Originally known as Trumack Assembly, Detroit Chassis operates as a tier one supplier from a 218,000-square-foot plant situated on 33 acres on Lynch Road in Detroit, about 1.1 miles north of I-94 on the city’s east side.
-It was founded in 1998 as a facility to offer a low-cost alternative for production of the Ford F-53 motor home chassis that was being assembled in Mexico.
+It was founded in 1998 as a facility to offer a best-value solution for production of the Ford F-53 motor home chassis that was being assembled in Mexico.
 Operations began in 1999 with a lean, flexible United Auto Workers labor force and resulted in millions of dollars in savings on production and shipping for the F-53, a full rolling chassis incorporating many sophisticated subassemblies.
 The plant continues to produce the F-53 today, creating chassis used by all motor home body builders throughout the United States.

 The flexibility of the plant allows its workers to assemble different types of vehicles simultaneously.
 In 1999 and 2000, the plant produced chassis for the Ford Explorer U.S. Postal vehicle, and in the following year it built the entire Think Neighbor electric low-speed vehicle, all while continuing to assemble the motor home chassis on its main line.